-Snakeskin Gourami (Trichopodus pectoralis) Fish Species Profile
+Snakeskin Gourami (Trichopodus pectoralis) Species Profile & Care Guide

 The Snakeskin Gourami is a peaceful and relatively hardy fish.
 It is not as vividly coloured as some tropical fish.
 Still, it has a particular charm and is well suited to a community tank with other gouramies or medium-sized peaceful fish.
 Although this fish is a slow grower, it can grow quite large, so it would be best to avoid mixing it with tiny fish.

 The Snakeskin Gourami has an elongated, somewhat compressed body with a small dorsal fin.
 Its anal fin is nearly the period of the frame, and the pelvic fins are elongated and thread-like.